-(Before STOP, there were many other missions.
+(Before STOP, there were many other missions to wrestle back the richest state, Selangor in the country.
 Image source: Malaysia Today)

 STOP is the latest campaign launched by the oppositions in the state of Selangor (that’s BN to you and me) to wrestle back the state from Pakatan Rakyat.
 This, I guess, is the latest of many campaigns in the past – perhaps probably after the failed “we need more jumping frogs” campaign.

-Ever since the state of Selangor fell into the hand of the oppositions, there have been intense calls and actions to wrestle back the state.
-And since 2008, we have looking at various “incidents” that have proved very challenging for the PR led administration.
+Ever since the state of Selangor fell into the hand of the opposition, there have been intense calls and actions to wrestle back the state.
+And since 2008, we have to look at various “incidents” that have proved very challenging for the PR led administration.
 Incidents such as:-

 - The cow head incident in Shah Alam